 Before you begin searching, make sure you have a few details of your wedding finalized.
-You should have the date, venue and budget nailed down before you even start scoping out portfolios.
-This will help later down the line when you start looking at pricing info and have to check a photographer’s availability.
+You should have the date, wedding venue and budget nailed down before you even start scoping out portfolios.
+This will help later down the line when you start looking at pricing info and have to check a wedding photographer’s availability.

 Know your style

 You should know the kind of look that you want for your photos.
 Different wedding photographers use different photography styles, so try to get a feel for what you’re into (it’ll make the narrowing down process much easier).
 Do you like a higher contrast?
 Is light and airy your thing?
 Keep a Pinterest board running to get a feel for the styles you like.

 Do your research

 You’ll want to kick off your hunt with a bit of research.
 We have a vendor search that’ll lead you to a ton of portfolios and reviews for wedding photographers from B.C. to Newfoundland.
 Wedding expos, Instagram and good old fashioned word of mouth are also great research tools.
 Pro tip: browse through our Real Wedding galleries to see work by wedding photographers across Canada.

 Want to know what went on behind the photos?
 Start reading reviews.
 Even though you love a particular photographer’s images, they could be a nightmare to work with.
 Note how the reviewers talk about their experience and whether they felt encouraged and confident while being shot.
 You want to feel at ease on your wedding day, not stressed - your wedding photographer has a big role to play in that.